tpoechtrager/osxcross/README.md

-## OS X Cross toolchain for Linux and FreeBSD ##
+## OS X Cross toolchain for Linux, FreeBSD and NetBSD ##

 ### WHAT IS THE GOAL OF OSXCROSS? ###

-The goal of OSXCross is to provide a well working OS X cross toolchain for Linux and FreeBSD.
+The goal of OSXCross is to provide a well working OS X cross toolchain for Linux, FreeBSD and NetBSD.

 ### HOW DOES IT WORK? ###